Javiondox/html-to-scene/README.md

 - You can make custom landing pages with fully animated elements, shaders and/or 3D graphics even.

 - You can link your wiki or other tools INSIDE FoundryVTT.
-(And even host it with <Your Adress>:3000/Relative/Path/to/your.html) (You don't need the module for the last bit).
+(And even host it with _Your Address_:3000/Relative/Path/to/your.html) (You don't need the module for the last bit).

 - You can play other games inside FoundryVTT (Even 3D ones) if exported to HTML.
 You could use it for making more advanced puzzles!
 (Tested with Godot Engine)